AMZeidan229/IIB_Project_Sub_APIs/README.md

 # IIB Project API Submodule
-This repository contains the API submodules for the MegaSoft project (using IBM Integration Bus).
-It provides simple functionalities that can be integrated into different components of the larger MegaSoft software suite.
+This repository contains the API submodules for IIB arithmetic API project.
+It provides simple functionalities that can be integrated into different components within larger applications.
 ## Features
 - API for Addition
 - API for Subtraction